RikuyaChiba/VScode-extension-note/README.md

   - polaroid my code in case to paste my code to google slide etc

 - Laravel Blade Snippets

   - Laravel blade snippets and syntax highlight support

+- Laravel Blade formatter

+  - Automatically Indents markup inside directives

+  - Automatically add spacing to blade templating markers

+- EditorConfig

+  - The EditorConfig project consists of a file format for defining coding styles and a collection of text editor plugins that enable editors to read the file format and adhere to defined styles.